News / May 29, 2026

 The hangar story is the cleanest piece because it is not cosmic.
 It is local.
 A room, a pile of wreckage, a panel, a colonel.

-Buchanan's lane runs next to a real government program, and his biggest UFO story is not framed as a psychic session.
+Buchanan's biggest UFO story is not framed as a psychic session.
 It is framed as something he says happened in person.

 That does not make it proven.
 It does make it harder to shrug off as just another remote-viewing claim.
 If the hangar scene happened as told, it had a place, a day, other people, and an object sitting in a pile of wreckage.